Authors: how I will work with you to create the best index

 I usually ask to see a sample chapter or two before confirming my rate for the job and we will agree the total fee before I start work.

-For most projects, I will quote based on indexable word count, and use the Society of Indexers recommended minimum rates above as a starting point for setting my fees.
+For most projects where I am creating the entire index from scratch, I will quote based on indexable word count, and use the Society of Indexers recommended minimum rates above as a starting point for setting my fees.
 I may charge more for particularly long or complex texts which take proportionately longer to do.
-I typically charge 15-20% extra for embedded indexes, as they are also more time-consuming to create.
+I charge extra for embedded indexes, as they are also more time-consuming to create.

 If you are working with a publisher who is covering the indexing fee, they may choose to set a fixed fee.
 I will check before accepting a job whether the fee offered will enable me to spend the time I need to create a high quality index.